-This page is for anyone thinking about moving to Australia, or for someone who just needs some additional information before relocating to the ‘land down under’.
+This page is for anyone thinking about moving to Australia, or for someone who just needs some additional information on moving costs, working in Australia or, most importantly, work visas.

 Australia is one of the most popular expat destinations, and it’s not hard to see why.
 From the warm sunny beaches, to a diverse, easy going culture, there’s plenty of reasons why brits flock down there.

-Shipping costs to Australia varies quite a lot because of the difference in distance between the east and west coast.
-Below you can find the cost of shipping furniture from a 1, 3 and 5 bedroom home to Australia.
+Shipping costs to Australia can vary greatly due to Australia covering almost 3 million square miles between the east and west coast.
+Take a look at our international removal costs page or look below you can find the cost of shipping furniture from a 1, 3 and 5 bedroom home to Perth.

 Moving your pets to Australia

-- It should contain information about vaccinations.
-If your pet needs to be vaccinated again, this must be done at least three weeks before entering Australia.
+- Vaccinations: If your pet needs to be vaccinated again, this must be done at least three weeks before entering Australia.

-- It should contain data about the health of the animal.
+- Data about the health of the animal.

-- It should include information on legalization, so that the pet can be transported outside the EU.
+- Information on legalization, so that the pet can be transported outside the EU.

 Transporting your car to Australia

-As Australia is the size of Europe, there is something for everyone.
-Whether you’re looking at the tropical north, the cooler south or anything in between, you need to be aware of the differences between each city.
+As Australia is the size of Europe, there is something for everyone; whether you’re looking for the tropical north, the cooler south or something in between!

-Perth, Sydney and Melbourne are the most popular cities for expats from the UK as they are bustling and vibrant cities with a lot to do but manage to avoid the overly hot summers and a lot of the dangerous wildlife.
-They are all distinct cities from each other so the reasons for choosing them differ for everybody.
-Although these cities have the highest living costs in Australia they are seen as offering the most for expats.
+Perth, Sydney and Melbourne are the most popular cities for expats moving to Australia, as they are bustling and vibrant cities with a lot to do but manage to avoid the overly hot summers and a lot of the dangerous wildlife.
+They all have different characters, so the reasons for choosing them differ for everybody.
+Although these cities have the highest living costs in Australia, they offer the most for expats.

 Even though Australia is amongst the least densely populated countries in the world, 85% of all Australians live within 50 km off the coast.
 This is therefore a huge factor when looking at prices of homes.
 The housing market in Australia has been continuously growing for a number of years, however every month certain cities may fluctuate so make sure you keep an eye out on how the market is doing.